cubicdaiya/slackboard/CONFIGURATION.md

 A configuration file format for Slackboard is [TOML](https://github.com/toml-lang/toml).

-A configuration for Gaurun has some sections.
+A configuration for Slackboard has some sections.
 A example is [here](conf/slackboard.toml).

  * [Core Section](#core-section)
  * [Tag Section](#tag-section)